AhmedRaslan2022/Tabby_Intgration_Guide/README.md

 ## 8\. 🌎 Handle Geographic Restrictions

-  * If the application **only** operates in KSA (Saudi Arabia), ensure your logic does not return Tabby as a payment option for clients outside of KSA.
+   If the application **only** operates in KSA (Saudi Arabia), ensure your logic does not return Tabby as a payment option for clients outside of KSA.
-  * Alternatively, ensure other countries are removed during the user registration process.

 -----